The Call (Hersey novel): Background and major themes

-An entire section of Treadup's journal is lifted verbatim, without attribution, from an actual letter written by William W. Lockwood, General Secretary of the Shanghai YMCA from 1903-1936.
+An entire section of Treadup's journal is lifted verbatim, without attribution, from an actual letter written by William W. Lockwood, General Secretary of the Shanghai YMCA from 1903 to 1936.

 Reception

 Reviewers recognized and welcomed the novel as a portrayal of the American missionary experience in China.
 China historians were especially warm.
 John King Fairbank in New York Review praised the book for giving "an authentic sense of the sights, sounds, and smells, the amenities and disasters of old China," and called the book an "epitaph for 120 years of Protestant missions in China."
 The mission enterprise, he continued, was "the great American experience of semicolonialism," which was in fact a "fine thing if you can get it, as we could, without a sense of guilt for having set it up."

 Beverly Causey, writing in the Historical Magazine of the Protestant Episcopal Church praised the book for "interesting glimpses of China's history and American missionary experience," but was disappointed that the book tells the reader "much less about Emily than it does of David."